 If you're new to the series, what you'll read here might seem far-fetched, so, do yourself a favor and start at the beginning.
 You may even want to begin at the end of October 2009 and work your way forward.
 If you've been following the series but haven't yet read the recently updated version of Pharmaceuticals - The Sorceries of Babylon, you may find your foundation for this vital subject lacking.
 That study was updated and expanded as a supporting adjunct to this series and for this post in particular.

 Ethically, of course, this is not the kind of example you want your children to model; practicing deceit, using drugs to manipulate people.
 In the movie, Hogarth lies frequently, threatens and bullies to get his way, is nearly always disobedient to his mother and disrespects all those in authority.
 Yet, he is the protagonist and Kent, the antagonist, and so this ploy is justified.
-But, no, not really.
-This kind of presentation is how you train up people in lawlessness.

 If you have read the adjunct study about pharmaceuticals you probably understand the reason why the Rx symbol is featured in the drugstore imagery.
 It is a silent inducement, rendered 'recipere' or 'recipe' in Latin and meaning, "take thou."
-This is fulfilled by the lawless Hogarth as he employs pharmakeia to exert his will.

 In the first pharmakeia scene there is nothing particularly subtle about the drug ploy.
 In the next, it's very subtle because, while the drug use is obvious, its role in the implantation of the lie is not.